 The cost of any unused holiday entitlement is recognised in the period in which the employee's services are received.

 Termination benefits are recognised immediately as an expense when the company is demonstrably committed to terminate the employment of an employee or to provide termination benefits.

-1.12 Retirement benefits
+1.12 Share-based payments